svaarala/duktape/dist-files/README.rst

 For instance the ``eventloop`` example illustrates how ``setTimeout()`` and other standard timer functions could be implemented on Unix/Linux.

+The ``extras/`` directory provides utilities and modules which don't comfortably fit into the main Duktape library because of footprint or portability concerns.
+Extras are maintained and bug fixed code, but don't have the same version guarantees as the main Duktape library.

 The ``polyfills/`` directory provides a few replacement suggestions for non-standard Javascript functions provided by other implementations.